GEMTASK/shared-components/react-desktop/public/webdav/Let's Build a Language.md

 The syntax of the languages defines all the symbols and special words used in the language, and the grammar defines how those symbols and words can be used together to make a program.
 Unlike written languages such as English, computer programs must be written very clearly, with no ambiguities.

-### Expressions

-A core concept of many programming languages is an expression.
-Anything that results in a value is considered an expression.
-The expression `5`, for example, results in the value `5`.
-The expression `2 + 3` also results in the value `5`.

-In the next section, Syntax and Grammar, we’ll talk about the building blocks of creating a language.

 ### The Parser

 A key concept in allowing the computer to run a program, is translating program text, which we call source code, into something the computer can understand.
 We call this parsing.
 The descrete items of text we parse, such as numbers and mathematical operators, are called tokens.

+### Expressions

+A core concept of many programming languages is an *expression*.
+Anything that results in a value is considered an expression.
+The expression `5`, for example, results in the value `5`.
+The expression `1 + 2 * 3` results in the value `7` (because of operator precedence).

 ### Tokens

 ```
+     an identifier token
+    /
+   /     a number token
+  /     /
   b  +  1
-  \  \  \
-   \  \  a number token
+     \
-    \  an operator token
+      an operator token
-     an identifier token
 ```

 In this example program, we have three types of tokens - an identifier, used for variable names, the + operator, and a number.

-Semantics

 ### Parser Rules